onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 ██████████████████████████████████████████████████████████████████
 # Ending
 ██████████████████████████████████████████████████████████████████

+I can sense that you have a lot of questions - so do I! - wait what?! - ...

 Make no mistake - this is the single most important thing you’ve ever come across / watched congratulations! you found the single most important video on the internet!